AnjishnuSengupta/Dayli/README.md

 ## 🌟 Overview

 Dayli is a modern, secure, and beautifully designed journal application built specifically for couples.
 It provides a private space to document your relationship journey through daily entries, photo memories, and milestone tracking.
-With real-time synchronization and robust security features, Dayli ensures your precious moments are safely preserved and easily accessible.
+With real-time synchronization, cloud storage integration, and robust security features, Dayli ensures your precious moments are safely preserved and easily accessible.

 ## ✨ Core Features